Rolv-Apneseth/tfm.nvim/README.md

 I am using this plugin full time but I don't use all the different file managers and modes available so if you find any issues please let me know and I'll do my best to address it.

-## Optional Dependencies

-- [ueberzugpp](https://github.com/jstkdng/ueberzugpp): for previewing images.
-Requires that your chosen file manager supports it.

 ## Configuration

 The setup function is completely optional.
 However, please note that by default this plugin does not set any keymaps or create any commands, so it is recommended to do so in your configuration.